Activator.CreateInstance Method (AppDomain, String, String)

 typeName or domain is a null reference (Nothing in Visual Basic).

 The caller does not have permission to call this constructor.

-This member was invoked with a late-binding mechanism.
+You cannot create an instance of an abstract class or this member was invoked with a late-binding mechanism.

 The constructor, which was invoked through reflection, threw an exception.

 An assembly or module was loaded twice with two different evidences.

 Use CreateInstance when a host needs to execute code in an AppDomain with restricted security permissions.